huseyin-kan/car-showcase/README.md

 ## Technologies
-I used Next.js, Tailwind, Cars by API-Ninjas and Imagn studio API for SugGST.
+I used Next.js, Tailwind, HeadlessUI, Cars by API-Ninjasi and Imagn studio API for SugGST.
 ## What has ?